 ― curmudgeon, Thursday, 4 January 2018 04:01 (eight months ago) Permalink

 I finally got around to talking to Donnie Fritts late last year: https://www.nashvillescene.com/music/nashville-cream/article/20985423/donnie-fritts-the-cream-interview

 ― eddhurt, Thursday, 4 January 2018 19:13 (eight months ago) Permalink

 Cool.
 Look forward to reading.

-― The Harmony Illustrated Encyclopedia of Blecch (James Redd and the Blecchs), Friday, 5 January 2018 02:16 (five months ago) Permalink
+― The Harmony Illustrated Encyclopedia of Blecch (James Redd and the Blecchs), Friday, 5 January 2018 02:16 (eight months ago) Permalink